auth0/auth0.net/v4-changes.md

 * Remove `WithDevice()` method from `AuthorizationUrlBuilder`, because of obsoleted `device` parameter.

 ## Non-breaking changes

-* `AuthenticationClient.AuthenticateAsync()` does not require a `Connection` value in the `AuthenticationRequest`.
-If not provided, the Authentication API will use the connection specified as the Default Directory in the [Account Settings](https://manage.auth0.com/#/account).

 * `AuthorizationUrlBuilder` now supports `nonce`, `audience` and multiple `response_type`s.